OmniLayer/spec/README.md

 1. [Early bird bonus %/week](#field-integer-one-byte) = 10
 1. [Shares for issuer](#field-integer-eight-byte) = 1000 indivisible shares

+A MSC address may only have one fundraiser active at any given time, preventing the need for investors to specify which fundraiser they are investing in when they invest.

 ### Investment Send

 Say you see a fundraiser you wish to invest in.
 Doing so requires using a transaction identical to version 0 of "simple-send", but with the transaction type of 1: